shivannis/xandr-docs-public/xandr-docs/articles/bidders/domain-list-service.md

 ---
-title: Microsoft Bidders - Domain List Service
+title: Bidders - Domain List Service
 description: The article discusses a domain list service, highlighting its functionality in creating either an allowlist or a blocklist of domains.
 This service enables users to specify which domains should be targeted (allowlist) or excluded (blocklist) in their activities. ms.date: 10/28/2023
 ---

-# Domain list service in Microsoft Bidders
+# Bidders - Domain list service

 Domain lists can be used to create an allowlist or a blocklist of domains that should be included or excluded, respectively, from targeting.
 The domain list IDs are used with the [Enhanced Bidder Profiles](enhanced-bidder-profiles.md) to specify